-Academies and free schools don’t have to follow the national curriculum but must offer a ‘broad and balanced curriculum’ that covers English, maths, sciences and RE.
+Academies and free schools don’t have to follow the national curriculum.
+They must, however, offer a broad and balanced curriculum that covers English, maths, sciences and RE.
 Primary academies and free schools must also take part in national curriculum assessments, commonly referred to as SATs.

 Commons Briefing papers SN06798